TESS-Laboratory/Pickstone_et_al_predicting_forest_canopy_height_from_optical_data/README.md

 3m, PlanetScope 10 m, Sentinel-2 10 m and combined data set at 10 m
 resolution.

-*Planet_Spectral_Indicies.R* This script is written by Dr Hugh Graham as an example of how to calculate vegetation spectral indices
+*Planet_Spectral_Indices.R* This script is written by Dr Hugh Graham as an example of how to calculate vegetation spectral indices

 **Archive folder** contains outdated and/or code that was used as